Vets-Who-Code/Prework/tooling-guides/MacOS-Tooling.md

 ### Customize Visual Studio Code

+**For complete VS Code setup instructions, see [Module 2: Code Editor Setup](../modules/code-editor-setup.md).**

+#### Install VetsWhoCode Extensions

+The VetsWhoCode Extension Pack includes everything you need for our curriculum:

+1. Open VS Code
+2. Press `Cmd + Shift + X` to open Extensions
+3. Search for **"VetsWhoCode Extension Pack"**
+4. Click Install

+This pack includes:
+- **Prettier**: Code formatter
+- **ESLint**: Linting tool for JavaScript
+- **GitLens**: Supercharge the built-in Git capabilities
+- **Live Server**: Local development server with live reload
+- **Auto Rename Tag**: Automatically rename paired HTML tags
+- And more!

+#### Additional VWC Extension

+Also install the **Vets Who Code HashFlag Extension** to proudly display your affiliation:

+1. Search for "HashFlag" in Extensions
+2. Click Install

+#### Additional Resources

-To make your coding environment more comfortable and productive, check out these two podcast episodes for the best tips and extensions:
+To make your code editor more comfortable, check out these two podcast episodes for the best tips and extensions:
 - [Why is Everyone Switching to VS Code](https://syntax.fm/show/012/why-is-everyone-switching-to-vs-code)
 - [VS Code Round Two](https://syntax.fm/show/048/vs-code-round-two)

 The podcasts are great, but you can also just read the show notes for a quick summary.

-### Install Essential Extensions

-Enhance your VS Code experience with these essential extensions:

-- **Prettier**: Code formatter.
-- **ESLint**: Linting tool for JavaScript.
-- **GitLens**: Supercharge the built-in Git capabilities.
-- **Bracket Pair Colorizer**: Colorize matching brackets.

 ### Keyboard Shortcuts